operasoftware/devopera/blog/_posts/2014-08-08-web-notifications-in-opera-developer-24.md

 		body: 'This is a sample notification.'
 	});

-	testNotification.onclick = function(){
+	testNotification.onclick = function() {
 		console.log('onclick worked');
-	}
+	};

-Similarly, you have the `onerror`, and the `onshow` methods.
-The former will be called when an error has occured with the notification, and the latter is called whenever the notification has actually been shown to the user.
+Similarly, you have the `onerror`, and the `onshow` event handlers.
+The former is called when an error occurs with the notification, and the latter is called whenever the notification has actually been shown to the user.

 ## The Road Ahead

 We are also working on getting notfications in Opera extensions via the `chrome.notifications` API.

-Notifications dramitically increase the usefullness of certain apps, especially ones dealing with email and social networking (some of the biggest sites in the world fall into this category).
+Notifications dramatically increase the usefulness of certain apps, especially ones dealing with email and social networking (some of the biggest sites in the world fall into this category).
 We hope you’ll like the native-like notifications that Opera provides to web apps.
 Cheers!